-A Hawaiʻi WWII Internment Resource List has been set up in the Tokioka Heritage Resource Center's online library catalog.
-This Resource List includes books, oral histories, archival collections, etc.
+A Hawaiʻi WWII Internment Resource List is available through the Japanese Cultural Center of Hawai'i's Tokioka Heritage Resource Center's online library catalog.
+To access the list of books, oral histories, archival collections, etc., click here.

 Selected Primary Resources: